Brookfield

 Brookfield's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Brookfield's health data shows relatively positive outcomes overall.
-The prevalence of common health conditions among its general population is quite low but higher than the national average for older and at-risk cohorts.
-Approximately 47% (~4,911 people) have private health cover, which is lower compared to Greater Melbourne's 50.8%.
+Brookfield's health data shows a relatively positive picture with low prevalence of common health conditions among its general population, although this is higher than the national average for older and at-risk groups.
+Private health cover stands at approximately 47% (around 4,911 people), compared to Greater Melbourne's 50.8%.
+Nationally, it averages 55.3%.

-Nationally, this figure stands at 55.3%.
-Asthma and mental health issues are the most common medical conditions in Brookfield, affecting 8.0 and 7.9% of residents respectively.
-Meanwhile, 71.9% of residents report being completely clear of medical ailments, compared to Greater Melbourne's 73.7%.
-Brookfield has a higher proportion of seniors aged 65 and over at 13.6% (1,414 people) than Greater Melbourne's 10.1%.
-Health outcomes among these seniors present some challenges that require more attention than the broader population.
+The most prevalent conditions are asthma and mental health issues, affecting 8.0 and 7.9% of residents respectively, with 71.9% reporting no medical ailments.
+This compares to 73.7% in Greater Melbourne.
+Brookfield has a higher proportion of seniors aged 65 and over at 13.6% (1,414 people), compared to Greater Melbourne's 10.1%.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health